uktrade/iigb-beta-content/content/beta/investment-ops/intro/en_US.md

 ---
-title: "Investors guide to the UK"
+title: "Investor's guide to the UK"
 ---

-Information on finance, tax, incentives and locations suitable for your investment in the UK.
+Finance, tax, incentives and locations  for your investment in the UK.